 How often do you actually notice the wonder that’s happening around you?
 This new blog will show you how to develop awe for God and enjoy a life full of wonder.
 It will wake you up to the wonder that God wants you to enjoy on a regular basis.

 Join me for the journey to wonder!
 I’m grateful to have connected with many of you who have read my inspirational writing over the years.
 I thank God for how often I see people experiencing wonder in ways that empower them to thrive.
 If you’re new to this journey, welcome – and I look forward to connecting with you.

-Beyond this blog, you can enjoy a comprehensive guide to enjoying wonder in my upcoming book Waking Up to Wonder, from Elk Lake Publishing, Inc. The pages of Waking Up to Wonder will be filled with inspiring stories, biblical wisdom, and scientific research that show why experiencing wonder is vital and how it’s possible to do so anytime and anywhere!
-Look for Waking Up to Wonder this September from Elk Lake Publishing, Inc.
+Beyond this blog, you can enjoy a comprehensive guide to enjoying wonder in my upcoming book Wake Up to Wonder, from Elk Lake Publishing, Inc. The pages of Wake Up to Wonder will be filled with inspiring stories, biblical wisdom, and scientific research that show why experiencing wonder is vital and how it’s possible to do so anytime and anywhere!
+Look for Wake Up to Wonder this September from Elk Lake Publishing, Inc.

 We always have something to celebrate, because God is constantly giving us wonder.
 Let’s keep looking beyond the stress of our current circumstances to our God of hope!